 4. Do something new together once a month.
 Whether it’s taking a one-time class on something of interest, going to a restaurant you haven’t tried before, or something more dramatic, change things up a bit.
 A couple who tries new things together is a couple that has new things to talk about with each other.

 5. Take the 30-Day Gratitude Challenge.
-Whether it’s your first time taking the 30-Day Gratitude Challenge (click here to check it out), or it went so well last year that you want to make it an annual event, it’s a great way stay focused on what is positive and good about each other.
+Whether it’s your first time taking the 30-Day Gratitude Challenge (click here to check it out), or it went so well last time that you want to make it an annual event, it’s a great way stay focused on what is positive and good about each other.

 6. Make new friends with an established couple.
 If you are fortunate enough to have some wonderful friends, it gets easy to stay in our comfort zone and not continue to grow.
 And many of us don’t even have couple friends that we can just hang out with.
 With all the dating sites, it’s probably easier to find true love than another couple that you’re compatible with.
 But once you find a good fit, the rewards are worth the effort.